cockroachdb/docs/stop-a-node.md

 Flag | Description
 -----|------------
+`--ca-cert` | The path to the [CA certificate](create-security-certificates.html).
+If the cluster was started without the `--insecure` flag, this flag is required.
-`--certs` | The path to the directory containing the node's [security certificates](create-security-certificates.html).
-If the node was started with security (i.e., without the `--insecure` flag), this flag is required. <br><br> **Default:** certs
+`--cert` | The path to the [node certificate](create-security-certificates.html).
+If the cluster was started without the `--insecure` flag, this flag is required.
 `--host` | A valid address for reaching the node. <br><br>**Default:** localhost `--http-port` | The port that the node listens on for HTTP requests. <br><br>**Default:** 8080 `--insecure` | Whether or not the cluster is secure (authentication and encrypted client/node and inter-node communication).
-If the cluster is secure, set the `--certs` flag but leave this flag out.
+If the cluster is secure, set the `--ca-cert`, `--cert`, and `--key` flags but leave this flag out.
 If the cluster is insecure, set this flag.
+`--key` | The path to [node key](create-security-certificates.html) protecting the node certificate.
+If the cluster was started without the `--insecure` flag, this flag is required.

 ## Examples